 - Ensure you’re buying good quality henna.
 I bought my henna online (the brand was Light Mountain Natural).

 - Henna looks different on everyone.
 You can follow my step-by-step tutorial on how to dye your hair with henna, however, you may end up with different results that don’t match what you see in my photos.
-The shade of red you achieve with henna may be different, it really depends on what your hair looks like before you put the henna on.
+The shade of red you achieve with henna may be different, it really depends on what your hair looks like before you put on the henna.

 - Henna is permanent.
 Keep this in mind before starting.
 If you don’t want the red to last indefinitely on your hair, or wait for it to grow out, you may want to look for a temporary natural dye.
 Henna stains the hair by getting into the shaft of the hair itself.
 This makes it challenging to even dye over it with standard over-the-counter or salon dyes.
 Bleaching hair is one of the only ways to remove it.